AMC Javelin: Legacy

 The Chicago Sun-Times auto editor Dan Jedlicka wrote that the Javelin, which he describes as "beautifully sculpted" and "one of the best-looking cars of the 1960s", is "finally gaining the respect of collectors, along with higher prices."
 The first generation Javelin has also been described as a "fun and affordable American classic with a rich racing pedigree and style that will always stand out from the omnipresent packs of Ford, General Motors, and Chrysler pony cars."

-The AMC Javelin does not command the high prices of some other muscle cars and pony cars, but offers the same kind of style and spirit for collectors.
-However, in its day the car sold in respectable numbers, regularly outselling both the Plymouth Barracuda and Dodge Challenger that are popular with collectors today.
+The AMC Javelin does not command the high prices of some other muscle and pony cars.
+Still, it offers collectors the same style and spirit.
+The Javelin is among the "highly prized" models among AMC fans.
+Moreover, in its day, the Javelin sold in respectable numbers, regularly outselling the Plymouth Barracuda and Dodge Challenger popular with collectors today.

-The Antique Automobile Club of America (AACA) divides the "muscle" AMC Javelins into two categories: Class 36-e for 1968–69 Javelin base and SST models equipped from the factory with 343 CID 4-barrel or larger V8 engines; and Class 36-j for 1970–74 Javelin, SST, and AMX models equipped from the factory with 360 CID four-barrel or larger V8 engines.
+The Antique Automobile Club of America (AACA) divides the "muscle" AMC Javelins into two categories: Class 36-e for 1968 and 1969 Javelin base and SST models equipped from the factory with 343 CID 4-barrel or larger V8 engines; and Class 36-j for the 1970 through 1974 Javelin, SST, and AMX models equipped from the factory with 360 CID four-barrel or larger V8 engines.
 Javelins built with smaller engines compete in the regular AMC classes according to their respective decade of production.

-According to estimates from the 2006 Collector Car Price Guide some of the desirable extras include the V8 engines, particularly the 390 and 401 versions, as well as the "Go" package, and special models including the "Big Bad" color versions.
+According to estimates from the 2006 Collector Car Price Guide, some of the desirable extras include the V8 engines, particularly the 390 and 401 versions, as well as the "Go" package and distinctive models, including original "Big Bad" paint cars.
+The 1970 Mark Donohue Javelin is highly desired, with factory original examples commanding price premiums.
+A fully documented Donohue Javelin scored the most points in the OE Certified judging and earned the 1999 Mopar Muscle-sponsored Best of Show award.
 The 1971 through 1974 AMX versions also command higher prices, according to several collector price guides.
-The 1973 Trans Am Victory edition also adds a premium in several classic car appraisal listings, but the distinguishing decal was readily available and it has been added to many Javelins over the years.

-The book Keith Martin's Guide to Car Collecting describes the cars as providing "style, power, nostalgia, and fun by venturing off the beaten path ... these overlooked cars offer great value" and includes the 1971–1974 Javelins as one of "nine muscle car sleepers."
+The 1973 Trans Am Victory edition also adds a premium, according to several classic car appraisal listings.
+However, the distinguishing decal is readily available and has been added to many Javelins.
+The book Keith Martin's Guide to Car Collecting describes the cars as providing "style, power, nostalgia, and fun by venturing off the beaten path ... these overlooked cars offer great value" and includes the 1971 through 1974 Javelins as one of "nine muscle car sleepers."

 Both first- and second-generation Javelins have been modified for more speed, handling, or acceleration.
-Some have been built as race-legal or race-ready tribute cars or replicas made to resemble AMC’s factory-backed Trans-Am racers.
+Some have been built as race-legal or race-ready tribute cars or replicas made to resemble AMC's factory-backed Trans-Am racers.

-There are active AMC automobile clubs, including owners interested in dragstrip and racing in vintage events such as the National American Motors Drivers & Racers Association (NAMDRA).
+There are active AMC automobile clubs, including owners interested in dragstrip and racing in vintage events, such as the National American Motors Drivers & Racers Association (NAMDRA).
 The Javelin shared numerous mechanical, body, and trim parts with other AMC models, and there are vendors specializing at AMC shows and swap meets specializing in new old stock (NOS) as well as reproduction components.